frauiv/GreedyDwarf/README.md

 # GreedyDwarf
-Ivana Pavlovic
-Jazbel Lopez
-Alyssa Mihok
+Developed by: Ivana Pavlovic, Jazbel Lopez, and Alyssa Mihok